How to sell things on Etsy: Learn to create your own store in 7 steps

 You can also visit the Etsy Help Center for more guidance on making your store a success.

-How NEXT supports e-commerce sellers
+How NEXT supports Etsy shops and ecommerce sellers

-E-commerce is an exciting avenue for small business owners.
+Ecommerce is an exciting avenue for small business owners.
 Remember that you’re running a business, even if you’re selling on Etsy as a hobby.

-NEXT helps protect your business by offering customized e-commerce insurance packages at affordable prices, so you can get the exact coverage you need.
-Our streamlined online application allows you to see coverage options, pricing and purchase policies easily so you can focus on your store
+NEXT helps protect your business by offering customized e-commerce insurance packages at affordable prices so you can get the exact coverage you need.

 About the author